-Micro-organisms refers to all of the bacteria, yeast, and molds which can grow on food.
+Microorganisms refer to all bacteria, yeast, and molds that can grow in food.

 As these feed off of the food, they produce waste products.
-These wastes are what give spoiled food its bad smell.
+These wastes are what give spoiled food a foul smell.

-In order for most micro-organisms to survive, they need oxygen and water.
+For most microorganisms to survive, they need oxygen and water.

 Many food preservation methods work by limiting oxygen (such as vacuum packing) and water (such as dehydrating).

-Note: There are some types of bacteria which do not require oxygen to grow (anaerobic bacteria).
-One of these is the infamous bacteria Clostridium botulinum which is responsible for causing botulism.
+Note: Some bacteria do not require oxygen to grow (anaerobic bacteria).
+One of these is the infamous bacteria Clostridium botulinum, which is responsible for causing botulism.

 Until canning techniques were improved, botulism poisoning was common.

-Thus, it is very important that foods are heated adequately to kill any botulism bacteria during the canning process.
-Most micro-organisms reproduce best in warm environments.
+Thus, foods must be heated adequately to kill botulism bacteria during the canning process.
+Most microorganisms reproduce best in warm environments.

-Refrigerating or freezing food is a good way to slow the growth of micro-organisms and keep the food fresh for longer.
+Refrigerating or freezing food is a good way to slow micro-organisms’ growth and keep the food fresh for longer.

 Enzymes are natural chemicals found in foods.

-Many enzymes are responsible for the ripening of fruits, which is why a green tomato can turn red even after it has been picked.
+Many enzymes are responsible for the ripening of fruits, so a green tomato can turn red even after it has been picked.

-In the presence of oxygen and moisture, enzymes will eventually cause food to spoil.
+In the presence of oxygen and moisture, enzymes eventually cause food to spoil.

 The good thing is that enzymes can easily be destroyed by heat.
 Food preservation methods using heat prevent enzymes from causing food spoilage.

-Methods which limit air and water will prevent enzymes from working.
+Methods that limit air and water will prevent enzymes from working.

-Oxygen is crucial for most types of micro-organisms to survive and reproduce and is also crucial for enzyme reactions to occur, so limiting oxygen will preserve foods in these ways.
+Oxygen is crucial for most microorganisms to survive and reproduce and essential for enzyme reactions, so limiting oxygen will preserve foods in these ways.

-However, oxygen on its own also causes foods to break down through the process of oxidation.
+However, oxygen also causes foods to break down through oxidation.

-Foods which are high in fats and fatty acids are particularly susceptible to oxidation.
+Foods high in fats and fatty acids are particularly susceptible to oxidation.

-When the fats come in contact with oxygen, short chain carbon compounds are formed.
+Short-chain carbon compounds are formed when the fats come in contact with oxygen.
 These compounds have very acidic odors and a fishy smell.

-Bear in mind that lots of foods actually have a high fatty acid content.
+Bear in mind that lots of foods have a high fatty acid content.

-For example, brown rice spoils much faster than white rice because of the healthy oils in it.
+For example, brown rice spoils much faster than white rice because of its healthy oils.

 Pests don’t necessarily cause food spoilage.
 However, they can get into your food supplies and cause contamination.

-For example, a common problem with food stored in Mylar bags is that rats can chew through the bags.
+For example, a common problem with food stored in Mylar bags is that rats can chew through them.
 Viruses from the rats’ mouths can then get into the food.

-Since the bag is destroyed, the food is now exposed to air and micro-organisms will start to grow.
+Since the bag is destroyed, the food is now exposed to air, and microorganisms will grow.

 This is one aspect that a lot of people forget about.

-Even if your food is completely free of moisture and oxygen, it can still be damaged if it is exposed to light through photodegradation.
-Some parts of food are much more sensitive to photodegradation, such as fats, proteins, and vitamins.
+Even if your food is entirely free of moisture and oxygen, it can still be damaged if exposed to light through photodegradation.
+Some foods, such as fats, proteins, and vitamins, are much more sensitive to photodegradation.

 Exposure to light doesn’t necessarily mean the food will be unsafe to eat.
 However, the food can become discolored and lose much of its vitamin value.